Democrats introduce legislation to get federal contract workers back pay

-Sen. Tina Smith (D-Minn.) introduced a bill on Wednesday that would provide back pay to federal contractors who are losing wages during the federal shutdown.
+Sen. Tina Smith (D-Minn.) introduced a bill Wednesday that would provide back pay to federal contractors who are losing wages during the federal shutdown.
 The Fair Compensation for Low-Wage Contractor Employees Act would apply to all furloughed or laid-off contractors who make up to 200 percent of the federal poverty level for a family of four.
 “For me, the people that I’m thinking of are often invisible—janitors and cafeteria workers who are proud of the work they do and being able to support their families,” says Smith.
 “These people just want to work.”

-A bill to pay back federal contractors was also re-introduced in the House last week, though that legislation did not specify how workers would be paid.
+A bill to pay back federal contractors was also reintroduced in the House last week, though that legislation did not specify how workers would be paid.
 The Senate bill would use two existing acts, which already govern federal service contracts and construction projects, to allow for the companies that employ contractors to apply for back pay for their workers.

-According to a new estimate from nonprofit Good Jobs Nation, a little over one million federal contract workers—a third of which make $15 or less an hour—are unemployed because of the shutdown.
+According to a new estimate from nonprofit Good Jobs Nation, a little over 1 million federal contract workers—a third of whom make $15 or less an hour—are unemployed because of the shutdown.
 Smith says that while her office does not have an exact number for how many workers the bill will cover, she expects the number to be in the “thousands.”

 The Senate bill was introduced with the support of 15 other Democrats, including several potential 2020 presidential candidates: Sens.
 Sherrod Brown (Ohio), Amy Klobuchar (Minn.), Elizabeth Warren (Mass.), and Kamala Harris (Calif.).